OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The main algorithm in engine.py was rewritten in C as engine.C.
 A wrapped shared object of engine.C was created using F2Py; this tool can also be used to generate wrappers for C code provided that the signature file engine.pyf is manually created.
-This file engine.pyf defines the interface for the functions found in engine.C, and can be viewed in ``openmdao.examples/openmdao/examples/engine_design``.
+The file engine.pyf defines the interface for the functions found in engine.C and can be viewed in ``openmdao.examples/openmdao/examples/engine_design``.
 The C code has been placed in a function called RunEngineCycle that takes the design and simulation variables as inputs.

 The C function containing the engine simulation algorithm is called RunEngineCycle.
 A new Python component named engine_wrap_c.py was created to replace engine.py.
-This component contains the same inputs and outputs as engine.py, but replaces the engine internal calculations with a call to the C function RunEngineCycle.
-The function can be imported and used just like any python function:
+This component contains the same inputs and outputs as engine.py but replaces the engine internal calculations with a call to the C function RunEngineCycle.
+The function can be imported and used just like any Python function:

 .. _Code8: